 Use behaviourial economics to overcome customer inertia.
 A major reason for the lack of "good competition" is customer inertia, reflected in the low level of switching from one bank to another.
 However, our analysis suggests that this inertia results to a large extent from the maintenance of an important information asymmetry and opacity in the market.
 These make it difficult for customers to compare a variety of offers and identify the best option.
 Consumers' associations and regulators have an important role to play here by making the information about goods and services available to customers transparent.
-League tables and rankings based on the behavioural analysis of customers can be nudged towards better decisions.
+League tables and rankings based on the behavioural analysis of customers' actual needs can certainly help.
+According to a growing body of works in behavioural economics, customers can be nudged towards better decisions.
 Their cognitive biases and inertia could be mobilized to preserve them from opportunism and hence enhance forms of competition that develop consumer well-being.
-Studies based on the analysis of actual customer behavioural economics can be used to enhance customers' well-being.
-The vast body of academic evidence from behavioural economics well-being.
-The vast body of academic evidence from behavioural economics well-being.
+Studies based on the analysis of actual customer behaviour from the Fairbanking Foundation and Which? have already shown how insights from behavioural economics can be used to enhance customers' well-being.
 The vast body of academic evidence from behavioural economics could be more extensively mobilized to enhance further "good competition" in the retail banking.